 Comfortable With Who You Are

-Here, you can really be yourself.
+Farmington is pretty chill.
+Here, you can truly be yourself.
 Or you can get a fresh new start and reinvent yourself and become whoever you want to be.
 And who you are is OK with us — all of us.

 Farmington has long been respected for its LGBTQ+ Pride